 People often differentiate criminal defense and DUI but most attorneys put them in the same category.
 The criminal rules are the same for both as both are technically classified as criminal defense, even though most DUI charges in Kentucky are brought as traffic offenses.
 DUI in Kentucky is referred to as OVI in Ohio.
+Having practiced criminal defense for 25 years, I have had the opportunity to defend nearly every crime in imaginable.
+For a complete list, see attached link.

 Criminal defense attorneys rely on a number of skills to assist their clients charged with criminal offenses.
 Those begin with careful evaluation of the case and knowledge of the statutory charges.
 An attorney will evaluate the case to determine if the crime fits the charge and all possible defenses to the case.
 The attorney may then obtain all evidence int eh possession of the prosecution and evaluate that evidence.
 Next is to negotiate possible resolutions through a plea process.
 If a plea agreement is not reached, the attorney may present the case to either a judge, known as a bench trial, or to a jury.